MD 2.5 Moscow

 The MD 2.5 Moscow on Test

 The closest thing that we have to a published contemporary test of the Moscow is Peter Chinn’s previously-mentioned 1962 article in “American Modeler”.
 In that article, Chinn cited a manufacturer’s claim of 0.300 BHP at unspecified rpm.
 Reference to the instruction leaflet which accompanies engine no. B1108 confirms Chinn's figure, also stating that the engine delivered this output at 18,000 rpm.
-Looking objectively at the engine’s functional design features and considering the documented performance of its MVVS progenitor, I’d have said that this was a perfectly credible claim.
+Looking objectively at the engine’s functional design features and considering the documented performance of its MVVS progenitor, I’d have said that this was a perfectly credible claim for a good example.

 However, Chinn was unable to match the factory claim in his own test of the engine.
 After making the previously-noted comment that his example required a castor oil prime to develop enough compression for starting, he reported an output of just over 0.24 BHP, again at unspecified rpm, using a fuel containing 30% nitromethane.
 Let’s see if we can do better!